[Day 3] Let go of perfectionism

 - Compare your achievements to where you were in the past.
 Remember where you were 1 or 2 years ago and see how far you’ve come.
 Often people don’t realize how much they’ve achieved.

-- They often have a short lived victory only to set a new goal and become disappointed that they haven’t yet achieved that goal.
+- You often have a short lived victory only to set a new goal and become disappointed that you haven’t yet achieved that goal.

 8. Be aware of your negative inner dialogue